FREQUENTLY ASKED FINANCIAL QUESTIONS

 2. Which federal loans are available to me?

-There are three types of federal loans available to you.
+There are two types of federal loans available to you.

 3. Which Texas loans are available to me?